-Photometric standards will not be observed in narrow-band filters as a part of the calibration plan.
+Photometric standards will not be observed in narrow-band filters, or with the blocking filter, as a part of the calibration plan.
 If these are required, they must be requested by the user as a part of their proposal and placed in a concatenation with the science target.
 Photometric standards will also not be observed in any of the APP, FPC, LSS, or SAM modes, regardless of the requested transparency.
 Users are strongly encouraged not to request PHO conditions for these modes as this significantly reduces the probability that their observations will be taken.
+Photometric standards observed as part of the observatory's calibration plan will only be observed in the SLOW_GR_UTR readout mode for short-wavelength filters $(JHK{\rm s})$, and in the FAST_UNCORR readout mode for long-wavelength filters.
+If photometric calibration is required in other readout mode/filter combinations, these must be requested by the user.